Binge Eating Disorder Treatment

 Treatment is tailored to the individual and should address the disorder itself as well as any concurrent medical or mental health issues.

 Most binge eating recovery centers will use a multidisciplinary approach and have a variety of professionals on staff such as psychotherapists, psychiatrists, medical doctors, nurses, and dieticians.
+Check to see if your insurance provider covers binge eating treatment.

 Residential Inpatient Treatment